flozdra/adonisjs-clickhouse/README.md

 A `clickhouse` macro is registered on the `testUtils` instance, which allows you to interact with the database before and after your tests.
 The macro provides the following methods:

-- `migrate`: Run the migrations before the tests, and roll them back after the tests.
+- `migrate`: Run the migrations and returns a function to roll them back.
-- `truncate`: Truncate all the tables before the tests.
+- `truncate`: Returns a function to truncate all the tables.
-- `seed`: Run the seeders before the tests.
+- `seed`: Run the seeders.

 For example, you can migrate the ClickHouse database before each run cycle by adding the following hook to your `tests/bootstrap.ts` file: